marionettejs/backbone.marionette/docs/marionette.application.module.md

   }
 });

+// start the app without starting the module MyApp.start();

 // later, start the module
 fooModule.start();
 ```

 Note the use of an object literal instead of just a function to define
 the module, and the presence of the `startWithParent` attribute, to tell it
 not to start with the application.

-Then to start the module, the module's `start` method is manually called.
+Then to start the module, the module's
+`start` method is manually called.

 You can also grab a reference to the module at a later point in time, to
 start it: